Understanding Oak Grades

-Oak is available in a range of qualities, or grades.
-Knowing what each grade means can help you to understand the look of the products you are buying
+Oak is available in a range of qualities, or oak grades.
+Today, we’d like to help you understand what each oak timber grade means to ensure you get the right look when you are choosing oak ledged doors or flooring

 Most northern European oak comes from France, with most of the sawmills in the central and northern areas.
 When oak is cut, the sawmills group boards into quality brackets called grades.
 The grading rules are standardised and so an understanding of them can really help know what kind of product you will receive.

-When you are comparing oak doors or flooring being sold in the UK, there can be a bewildering range of descriptions for the grade of oak you will receive.
+When you compare oak doors or flooring being sold in the UK, there can be a bewildering range of descriptions for the grade of oak you will receive.

 Rustic, character, prime, tavern and many others are common to hear used to describe oak.
 These can be useful descriptive terms, but they normally have no fixed meaning, making comparing one product to another very hard.